RTPeat/GitPresentation/PITCHME.md

 [https://gitforwindows.org/](https://gitforwindows.org/)

+@ul
-In Visual Studio Installer you can also find **Git for Windows** under Individual Components.
+- In Visual Studio Installer you can also find **Git for Windows** under Individual Components.

-Visual Studio Code also had git support built in.
+- Visual Studio Code also had git support built in.
+@ulend

 ---